radykov/facial-recognition-video-facenet/README.md

 # 5) Train the classifier (SVM Classifier)

-Run the following (which is just an easy to use wrapper for classifier.py): src\classifier_train.py
+While in the src folder run the following (which is just an easy to use wrapper for classifier.py):
+`python classifier_train.py`

+If you are running the project from a new terminal session you may need to se the PYTHONPATH variable again as in Step 4)

 For optimal performance you will need to tune the batch size depending on how much memory you have on your system.
 For a small amount of images any configuration works fine.